FabienDeborde/100-days-of-code/log.md

 **Thoughts**: Had to step some steps back, I really felt overwhelmed by the quantity of technology I had to absord (Meteor, React, Mongodb, Docker, Codeship and server config at the same time is not good for my health ^^).

 **Link(s) to work**

+### Day 44: March 3, Friday
+**Today's Progress**: Still working with Meteor-React, trying different approaches and new packages to get this right.

+**Thoughts**: I feel like there are already so much packages and "best practices" out there.
+It's a bit overwhelming but I'm starting to get how this is working...i think.

+**Link(s) to work**